xapian/xapian-docsprint/concepts/indexing/databases.rst

       auto /var/spool/xapian/webindex

 ``glass``
-    Glass is the default backend in Xapian 1.4.x.
+    Glass is the default backend in Xapian 1.4.x and 2.x.
 It supports incremental modifications, concurrent single-writer and
     multiple-reader access to a database.
 It's very efficient and highly scalable, and more compact than chert.
 It takes a path as